maciakl/gopher/README.md

       install
             install the project binary in the user's private bin directory bump <string>
-            bump the major, minor, or build version number in the main file version
+            bump the major, minor, or patch version number in the main file version
             display version number and exit
       help